nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Component Interaction Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/ComponentInteraction.drawio.png)
 <br>
 The *Component Interaction Diagram* shows the inner workings of how each component in SplitLah interacts.
-The diagram depicts a scenario when a user attempts to create a session.
+The diagram depicts a scenario where a user attempts to create a session.